VoxNoteSoftwares/telnyx-api/README.md

 ## Usage

-The package needs to be configured with your account's API key which is available in your the [Telnyx Mission Control Portal][api-keys].
+The package needs to be configured with your account's API key which is available in your the [Telnyx Mission Control Portal](https://portal.telnyx.com).
 Require it with the key's
 value:

 ``` ts